01 of 10

 Nothing beats a savory, simmering soup on a cold, wet day.
 Set up this make-ahead soup buffet with lots of ladles, napkins, spoons, and small, sturdy plates.
 Baskets of bread or mugs filled with breadsticks make wonderful centerpieces and are a nice chewy or crunchy accompaniment.

 A fun twist is to offer lots of garnishes, like cheese popcorn, croutons, goldfish crackers, chopped fresh herbs, and grated cheese.
 Sour cream, pesto, and salsas make great toppings, too.
-Add delicious breads, a fresh, crisp salad, and impressive desserts and you have the makings for a fun and relaxing soup buffet.
+Add delicious bread, a fresh, crisp salad, and an impressive dessert and you have the makings for a fun and relaxing soup buffet.

 02 of 10